This post was updated on April 3rd, 2023

 It’s important to be wary of products that include sweeteners, vitamins, and other ingredients.
 The addition of these other ingredients amounts to a “marketing maneuver” and may inhibit gut absorption [38].

 The addition of folic acid to inositol supplements should be viewed with particular caution.
-Several recent studies have associated PCOS with MTHFR gene mutations [39, 40].
-For these women, taking folic acid during pregnancy can affect childhood lung function [41].
-Supplementing with methyl folate, the active form of folate is generally advised for women with PCOS instead of folic acid [42].
+Several recent studies have associated PCOS with MTHFR gene mutations [54, 55].
+For these women, taking folic acid during pregnancy can affect childhood lung function [56].
+Supplementing with methyl folate, the active form of folate is generally advised for PCOS patients instead of folic acid [57].

 This is one of the reasons I prefer Theralogix preconception vitamins.